-For our example we want to load a Adobe-illustrator file.
+For our example we want to load an Adobe-illustrator file.
 This file belongs to your delivery extent of your Cenon version.
-It is installed automatically in the library path in the home-register of the user.
-Go to path: Library/Cenon/Examples/ai and load the file "high tension.ai" that looks as follows:
+It is installed automatically in the library path.
+Go to path: Library/../Cenon/Examples/ai and load the file "high tension.ai" that looks as follows: